Pierre Van Cortlandt: Inheritance

-In 1748, Pierre inherited from his father the Van Cortlandt Manor House and significant surrounding lands.
-He diversified and organized the Croton lands to develop income-producing tenant farms.
+In 1748, Pierre inherited from his father the Van Cortlandt Manor House and surrounding lands (about 1,000 acres), a small portion of the huge original manor which had been divided between Stephanus's heirs.
+He enlarged (to 4,000 acres), diversified, and organized the Croton lands to develop income-producing tenant farms.
 Pierre maintained the Van Cortlandt Manor House and lands as a farmer/planter.

 Upon the survey of the Manor of Cortlandt, Annsville and lands adjoining constituted a portion of Front Lot No. 10, the river portion lot that was bequeathed to Gertrude Beekman, Pierre's aunt and daughter and devisee of Stephanus Van Cortlandt.
 It was on 340 acres of Gertrude's land where Pierre built the Upper Manor House and farm.
 Two miles to the north was Front Lot No. 10, on which another Van Cortlandt mansion, Oldstone, was built, and later near the bay the Fort Independence Hotel.
 Fort Independence was located on the high bluff on the western end of Roa Hook.
 Mrs. Gertrude Beekman, one of the original heirs of the first Lord of the Manor, died on March 23, 1777, leaving what was known as the "Peekskill estate" to her great nephew, Pierre's son Gilbert L. Van Cortlandt.
-It comprised that part of the manor lying on the river from the line of Putnam County and two tracts of land in Peekskill being about 340 acres, embracing Anthony's Nose, Roa Houk, Annsville and the large estate on which, in later years, was the residence of Pierre Van Cortlandt, Jr., where a spacious mansion [Oldstone, discussed below] was probably built about 1769.
+It comprised that part of the manor lying on the river from the line of Putnam County and two tracts of land in Peekskill being about 340 acres, embracing Anthony's Nose, Roa Houk, Annsville, and the large estate on which, in later years, was the residence of Pierre Van Cortlandt, Jr., where a spacious mansion [Oldstone, discussed below] was probably built about 1769.

 These properties were eventually inherited and occupied by General Pierre Van Cortlandt, Jr. (1762–1848), the lieutenant governor's son, and later Pierre, III, deriving title to this portion of the ancient Manor from Pierre's son Gilbert, heir of his great-aunt Gertrude Beekman.
 "The situation of the Van Cortlandt estate is very fine, covering, as it does, some of the most graceful undulations of a hilly district, diversified with the richest scenery.
 The old brick mansion [Upper Manor House] erected A. D. 1773, occupies a very sequestered and romantic spot on the north side of the post road, immediately above the vale of Annsville."